fgsahoward/fgsahoward.github.io/_posts/2016-11-18-Modern-Buffer-Overflows-Part3.md

 Directly above that is the pointer to `argv[0]` because this is where `%rsp` will pointing when the pop instruction executes.
 Directly above `argv[0]` on our fabricated stack is the address to the next pop instruction.
-Since this gadget pops two values `%rsi` and `%r15` there needs to be two values to pop off the stack.
-This exploit does not care what the value of `%r15` is, so any value will do, in this case it has been set to all zeros.
+Since this gadget pops two values -- `%rsi` and `%r15` -- there need to be two values to pop off the stack.
+This exploit does not care what the value of `%r15` is, so any value will do; in this case it has been set to all zeros.
 Finally the stack and registers have been setup appropriately and the pointer to `execve` is the last return address on the stack.